This author has 35 years' experience as a successful owner-operator of an auto repair shop and buyer and seller of auto repair equipment.

 - Install air hoses overhead.
-You don't want air hoses running across the floor, in the old days grease was run this way to.
-If you are working on older cars with grease points install grease overhead too.
+You don't want air hoses running across the floor, in the old days, grease was run this way too.
+If you are working on older cars with grease points, install grease overhead as well.

 - Buy and maintain an emergency spill kit.

-- Fit fire extinguishers to a well constructed plan, ensuring locations will be quick and easy to reach.
+- Fit fire extinguishers to a well-constructed plan, ensuring they will be quick and easy to reach.

-The type of hoists you choose is most important, as it depends on what work you will be doing most, but at least one hoist should be a clear span or clear floor design.
+The type of hoists you choose is extremely important, as it depends on what work you will be doing most, but at least one hoist should be a clear-span or clear-floor design.

-A clear span or clear floor hoist as it is also known, means simply that there is nothing on the floor connecting the two sides of the hoist together.
+A clear-span or clear-floor hoist simply has nothing on the floor connecting the two sides of the hoist together.

-- If you are removing and replacing components or even doing oil changes, having a clear floor to wheel your equipment around on is safer by a mile, and a lot easier to avoid spills or gearboxes falling of the gearbox hoist because it fell over when it hit the obstruction which is on all other types of hoist.
+- If you are removing and replacing components or even doing oil changes, having a clear floor to wheel your equipment around on is safer by a mile.
+It's also a lot easier to avoid spills or gearboxes falling off the gearbox hoist from hitting the obstruction which is on all other types of hoist.

 - The same hoist should be ordered with rotating wheel alignment plates built in, if doing wheel alignments as well.

 - 2-post symmetric hoist 4-ton capacity (SUVs, light trucks and vans)